Agriculture in Taiwan: Cocoa

-Cocoa cultivation on Taiwan began during the Japanese period but support ended after WWII.
+Cocoa cultivation on Taiwan began during the Japanese period but support ended after World War II.
 The next wave of cultivation occurred in the 1970s but petered out because farmers lacked the expertise necessary to process the raw beans.
-The modern industry was kickstarted by Chiu Ming-sung a betel nut farmer and chocolatier from Pingtung who in 2007 became the first on Taiwan to make tree-to-bar chocolate.
+The modern industry was kickstarted by Chiu Ming-sung, a betel nut farmer and chocolatier from Pingtung who in 2007 became the first in Taiwan to make tree-to-bar chocolate.

 Taiwan's cocoa production is centered in Pingtung in Southern Taiwan.
-Because of high production costs and small farm size Taiwanese cocoa producers focus on producing estate-grade beans.
+Because of high production costs and small farm size, Taiwanese cocoa producers focus on producing estate-grade beans.
 In Pingtung county cocoa is generally grown as a companion crop to betel nut as the tall betel nut palms shade the cocoa plants.
 As of 2020 approximately 200-300 acres was under cultivation in Pingtung supporting around 30 chocolate making companies.

 Chocolate industry

 The cocoa industry supports a significant domestic cocoa processing and chocolate making industry.
 Taiwan is one of the few mature chocolate making countries to also be a cocoa producer.
 In 2021 Taiwan tightened the labelling regulations for chocolate.